kambojankit/kambojankit.github.io/_tut-java/02-installation.md

 Java Development Kit, provides us all the required tools and utilities to write Java code.
 It contains 'Java Compiler', 'JRE' and many other utilities, which we will take a look at later.

-___Note___: Generally, JRE is preinstalled on most of the machines, sometimes reffered to as Java-Plugin.
+___Note___: Generally, JRE is preinstalled on most of the machines, sometimes referred to as Java-Plugin.

 To Install JDK, please follow the following steps: